methridge/me-gcp-sandbox/README.md

 We use a custom Ubuntu 20.04 image for all the "HashiStack" systems.
 This image is built with Packer.

-Update at least the following variables at the top of the file `packer/sandbox.json`
+Update at least the following variables in the file `packer/variables.pkr.hcl`

 ```
 "username":
-"gcp_account_file":
 "project_id":
 "zone":
 ```

-Build image with `packer build -force sandbox.json`
+Build image with `packer build -force .` while in the `packer` directory.